ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 | PIM | Product Information Management  | Central set of product data can be used to feed information to media (Website, catalogs, ERP, feeds)                                                                                                                         |
 | BI  | Business Intelligence           | Delivers relative and reliable information at the right people, at the right time, using methods and programs to collect and structure data, and presents it in a meaningful and actionable way.                             |

+## A Summarized Checklist for Software integration

+This a general guide to systems integrations, and the techonology I would use to create a custom integration system.
+There are tons of technologies to accomplish this, some are general like an ERP system, some very specific for a domain, for example PIM integrates information around a product.

+If you are going to integrate information about hospital for example, then a different system specialized for hopsitals can be used or develop.

+My intentions is to create a general solutions so most readers can understand the general process... at least how we have approached it.

+This fuide is a modified version of a more techinical guide created by [Industry Expert Donna Burbank](https://es.slideshare.net/Dataversity/lessons-in-data-modeling-data-modeling-mdm).
+Thank you Donna for helping us grow!

+### Start with the end views in mind
+[SHOW SIMPLE MAP OF BEGINING AND END]
+The first step of the process is to have a clear view of the end result, and test it.
+Yes, test it even in the most simple way posible, this means putting a fake mockup infront of your user and see if it works.

+Create some simple mockups and screens with the ideas.
+Invision is a wonderful tool for this, but microsoft presentation would do.

+Create something that is real enough to have the feel of the interaction of the main tasks, and no, you don't need a designer for this, it's a fake, like movie setup.

+We like to use Google's Venture Spring Process [ADD LINK], but sometimes you only need to do some mockups on a white board, iterate over that and that will create a mockup good enough.

+With the screen views in place and tested a little, you should have a view of the main screens of your system integration.
+You are now ready to start modeling your data

+### Visual Overview Of the End Process
+Here is a simplified view of the process:

+1. Frequently load data from **sources**
+2. Constantly match sources data to **master data**
+3. Show information in **end users views**.

+[2 IMAGES, PROCESS AND END VIEWS]

+**sources** are anywhere the data is store.
+They can be systems, databases, spreadsheets, datawharehouses, etc...
+**master data** are identifier that tie id's from other systems togethers, such as product SKU, customer id, invoice numbers.
+Also called Master Record
+**end users views** are the views you created in the previews steps, the mockups.
+This is what the user interacts with.

+Now that we know what we want, we need to model the data to accomplish the integration.

+### 1. Identify Entities

+The first step is to identify the entities that you need to integrate, so you can accomplish the end views.

+Think of entities as nouns in the system, some examples:
+- Customer, SalesPerson (who?)
+- Product, Service (what?)
+- Quote, Order (why?)
+- Location (where?)
+- Invoice (How?)

+### 2. Choosing Architcture: Centralized Vs Virtualized

+[Slide of Choosing MDM Model: Centralized Vs Virtualized]

+Should we create data structures to save temporaly information from the systems?
+Or should we reuse the information directly from the sources?

+To be honest, we have always used the Centralized approach.
+Mostly because almost always we need some field to make sense of the data, for example to recomend product between them, to save a reference of a document produced by the centrilized system, for historical purposes (e.g. generated quote id).

+### 3. Identify Source Systems

+### 4. Matching Strategy

+### 5. Master Records

+### 6. Survivorship fields

+### 7. Harmonization (Push the Information)

+## Loose pieces
 ### Customers Demand Content
 For this reason customers expect rich, relevant, continually updated content to help them through each step of the customer journey, regardless of purchase touchpoint.